 The motherboard Phoenix BIOS features automatic configuration of the processor, ACPI power management, LAN and Alarm wake-up functions, and more.
 The firmware is stored on a Flash ROM and an updated BIOS can be flashed to the system using the support software.

 Hardware Monitoring

 The system supports hardware monitoring.
-The support software includes a desktop management application.
+Connectors are provided for external CPU thermal sensors (optional) and the support software includes a desktop management application.

 Power Specifications and Dimensions